Theethat-Thamwasin/HeadYangDer/Docs/Guide & Examples.md

 - Export results for reporting

 HeadYangDer makes it simple to check missing or weak HTTP security headers during penetration testing.
+- Export results for reporting

+HeadYangDer makes it simple to check missing or weak HTTP security headers during penetration testing.